Egypt Basketball Super Cup

 The Egypt Basketball Super Cup is a basketball trophy in Egypt.
 The winner is decided after one game between the champions of a previous season's Egyptian Basketball Super League champion and Egypt Cup winners.
 The competition was established in 2002.

+History

 In 2021, Zamalek played with its Under-21 team as the team dealt with injuries and could not sign new players due to Egyptian Federation regulations.

-On December 24, 2022, in the edition of the Super Cup, a stand in the Hassan Moustafa Sports Hall partly collapsed, injuring 27 people.
-The game was suspended and re-scheduled for January 12, 2023, however Al Ahly conceded the game.
+On 24 December 2022, in the edition of the Super Cup, a stand in the Hassan Moustafa Sports Hall partly collapsed, injuring 27 people.
+The game was suspended and rescheduled for 12 January 2023, however Al Ahly conceded the game.

+The 2023 Supercup was played in Bahrain, which was the first time the competition was held outside of Egypt.

 Games

 The following is a list of all Super Cup games.
 Winners are indicated in bold with the number in brackets indicating the title number.